RegisSeki/ikoi-api/README.md

 ***Retrieve all enabled Offers***
 * ***GET*** /api/v1/offers

-### About the rules to an offer be showed at the user offer list
+### About the rules to an offer to be showed at the user offer list
 *extracted from the INSTRUCTIONS.pdf*

 1. when created, state = disabled